 Perimeter of a Sector

 The perimeter of the sector of a circle is the length of two radii along with the arc that makes the sector.
-In the following diagram, a sector is shown in white colour.
+In the following diagram, a sector is shown in yellow colour.

 Perimeter of a Sector Formula